Moving from California to Texas: Key Insights and Tips

 One of the most significant disadvantages of living in Texas is reduced access to affordable healthcare.
 Due to the high number of uninsured residents, the state chose not to expand the eligibility requirements for Medicaid.
 So, when you plan your move, it’s wise to allocate a generous healthcare budget or explore comprehensive employer-sponsored programs, especially if you or any of your family members have pre-existing conditions.

+At BKV Energy, we strive to be as transparent as possible with our Texas customers.
 With a coverage area accounting for 90% of Texan residents, BKVE delivers simple, transparent electricity plans with easily-to-understand contracts and free cancellation within the first 30 days.

 Graham Lumley, Digital Marketing Manager at BKV Energy, leads digital and traditional marketing strategies, focusing on educating Texans about the state's deregulated energy market.
 With over 8 years of marketing experience, he creates content to help consumers understand and save on their energy bills, bringing a fresh and dynamic approach to the industry.